How Gamification Makes User Onboarding Better and 11 Successful Gamification Onboarding Examples

 #7 LinkedIn

-Progress bars are a fundamental element among onboarding gamification examples.
-By providing instant feedback, LinkedIn reduces the "cognitive load" of filling out a detailed professional profile.
-This is crucial because a perceived high-effort onboarding leads to immediate churn.
+Progress bars are a fundamental element among successful onboarding gamification examples.
+By providing instant feedback, LinkedIn significantly reduces the "cognitive load" associated with filling out a detailed professional profile.
+This is crucial because a perceived high-effort onboarding process frequently leads to immediate churn.

-LinkedIn leverages the ‘Zeigarnik effect’—the psychological tendency to remember uncompleted tasks more than completed ones.
-By highlighting missing details in the progress bar, LinkedIn compels users to return and finish.
-Industry reports in 2025 show that platforms using progress-based gamification see 40% higher completion rates than those using static forms.
+LinkedIn effectively leverages the ‘Zeigarnik effect’—the psychological tendency to remember uncompleted tasks more vividly than completed ones.
+By visually highlighting missing details in the progress bar, LinkedIn compels users to return and finish their profiles.
+Industry reports in 2025 show that platforms utilizing progress-based gamification see up to 50% higher completion rates with such features [4] than those using static forms.

 Kendra Cherry, Psychologist - "When you start working on something but do not finish it, thoughts of the unfinished work continue to pop into your mind even when you’ve moved on to other things".